 The student and the relevant University offices and departments will be informed in writing of the Appeal Committee’s decision within five (5) business days of the decision being rendered.

 Student Charge Appeals Committee Meetings

-The Committee will convene at least once per month unless no applications for appeal have been filed since the previous meeting.
+The Committee will convene once per month unless no applications for appeal have been filed since the previous meeting.
 Additional meetings may be added on an ad hoc basis as determined by the chair.
 All decisions by the committee are final and not subject to further appeal.